 B11 Drugs and Health

 P12 Exploring Space

 Modern Languages - French

 In Year 8, students will learn to recognise and produce phrases in tenses other than the present.
 This will include talking about what they did in the past tense and their ambitions using the near future.
 They will extend work from Year 7 to give opinions about a variety of topics.
 Students will also learn to talk about eating out and travel.
-All sets follow the Studio course (Foundation for sets 3 and Higher for sets 1&2).
+Students follow the ‘Studio’ course.
 Students will also develop an understanding of grammar as well as an insight into French culture.

-Homework will be set once a week.
-There will be a variety of tasks ranging from vocabulary learning on a vocabulary learning website called vocabexpress.com, and a website directly linked to the textbook used in class where they will be able to access reading tasks, and listening tasks.
+Homework will be set once a fortnight.
+There will be a variety of tasks ranging from vocabulary learning, reading tasks, and listening tasks.
 They will also be set speaking and written tasks to prepare for their assessments.

 Assessments will be in the form of regular vocabulary tests, where spelling will matter, and more formal tests based on reading, writing, speaking and listening.
 They will be assessed on two skills per term: speaking/ reading and writing/ listening.

 MODULE 1: Youth culture: TV, cinema, the internet and reading.

 - Assessment 1: Speaking (talking about going to the cinema, reading and the internet) and reading